-The De distributions of the four top Q samples show the tendency towards being positively skewed and have overdispersion (OD) values between 21 % $\pm$ 3 % and 25 % $\pm$ 3 % (Fig. 12).
-Arnold et al. (2007) recommend the application of a MAM3 (Galbraith et al., 1999) for De distributions of partially bleached samples that are significantly positively skewed and/or show OD values of >40 %.
-Following this, skewness of RIN1, RIN2 and RIN4 require for the use of a MAM3.
-However, the decision tree of Arnold et al. (2007) is based on fluvial samples with diverse bleaching histories that are comparably young (<20 ka).
-For older samples, it is suggested that distributions may vary as time-dependent factors are expected to contribute to the data

-- 300 spread (Galbraith and Roberts, 2012).
+The $D{\rm e}$ distributions of the four top Q samples show the tendency towards being positively skewed and have overdispersion (OD) values between 21 % \pm 3 % and 25 % \pm 3 % (Fig. 12).
+Arnold et al. (2007) recommend the application of a three-parameter minimum age model (MAM3) (Galbraith et al., 1999) for $D{\rm e}$ distributions of partially bleached samples that are significantly positively skewed and/or show OD values of > 40%.
+Following this, skewness of RIN1, RIN2 and RIN4 require the use of an MAM3.
+However, the decision tree of Arnold et al. (2007) is based on fluvial samples with diverse bleaching histories that are comparably young (< 20 ka).
+For older samples, it is suggested that distributions may vary, as time-dependent factors are expected to contribute to the data spread (Galbraith and Roberts, 2012).
 For example, the impact of beta microdosimetry (Mayya et al., 2006) will increase with the age of the sample.
-Therefore, the application of a MAM3 was refrained from and derived CAM De values of between $144 \pm 7$ Gy and $195 \pm 8$ Gy were used for the age determination of the top four samples (Table 1).
-Q ages for these samples range between $164 \pm 9$ ka (RIN4) and $180 \pm 11$ ka (RIN3) and are statistically consistent with each other (1 $\sigma$ ). - 305 the four top Q samples.
-Of the measured aliquots, 12 % are in saturation, allowing only for the assessment of a truncated distribution.
+Therefore, the application of an MAM3 was refrained from and derived CAM $D{\rm e}$ values of between 144 \pm 7 and 195 \pm 8 Gy were used for the age determination of the top four samples (Table 1).
+Q ages for these samples range between 164 ± 9 ka (RIN4) and 180 ± 11 ka (RIN3) and are statistically consistent with each other (1σ) .

+The $D{\rm e}$ distributions of RIN13 Q is also positively skewed but presents a much higher OD value, $56 \pm 10 \%$, in comparison to the four top Q samples.
+Of the measured aliquots, 12% are in saturation, allowing only for the assessment of a truncated distribution.
 In this case, the application of the MAM3 is also recommended (Arnold et al., 2007).
 Besides an expected impact of beta microdosimetry, fitting uncertainties are likely accountable for the skewness and spread of the distribution.
-For RIN13 Q, the natural doses are projected on the high proportion of the dose response curves emphasising any fitting uncertainty.
-Therefore, a MAM3 De value is unlikely to represent the distribution most appropriately and the CAM De value is considered to represent a more conclusive lower limit of the distribution.
-The CAM $D_e$ value of $255 \pm 34$ Gy is consistent with the $2D_0$ limit of $274 \pm 16$ Gy and it is arguable whether an obtained age at this range is still reliable.
-However, the minimum CAM age of $183 \pm 26$ ka is consistent with ages of the top four samples and from this and the stratigraphy it can be deduced that RIN13 is of similar age or older than RIN1 to RIN4.
+For RIN13 Q, the natural doses are projected on the high proportion of the dose response curves, emphasising any fitting uncertainty.
+Therefore, an MAM3 $D{\rm e}$ value is unlikely to represent the distribution most appropriately and the CAM De value is considered to represent a more conclusive lower limit of the distribution.
+The CAM $D{\rm e}$ value of 255 ± 34 Gy is consistent with the $2\times D_0$ limit of 274 ± 16 Gy, and it is arguable whether an obtained age at this range is still reliable.
+However, the minimum CAM age of 183 ± 26 ka is consistent with ages of the top four samples, and from this and the stratigraphy it can be deduced that RIN13 is of similar age or older than RIN1 to RIN4.